emqx/emqx-enterprise-docs/en_US/advanced/auth.md

 Authentication is an important part of most applications.
 MQTT protocol supports username/password authentication.
 Enabling authentication can effectively prevent illegal client connections.

-Authentication in EMQ X Broker means that when a client connects to EMQ X Broker, the server configuration  is used to control the client's permission to connect to the server.
+Authentication in EMQ X Broker means that when a client connects to EMQ X Broker, the server configuration  is used to controls the client's permission to connect to the server.

 EMQ X Broker's authentication support includes two levels: